How to Negotiate Salary for Your Next Career Move

 - Performances and results

-- Unique set of skills and attributes (e.g. bilingualism)
+- A unique set of skills and characteristics (e.g. language proficiency,)

 - Training potential